Devel0pmentHero/Q/README.md

 #### Distinct

-Distinct selects are performed by passing the fields to select to a following call to the ``ISelect::Distinct()``-method.
+Distinct selects are performed by passing the fields to select to a following call to the ``Distinct()``-method.

 ```PHP
 Q::Select()->Distinct("Name", "Category")